arungudelli/angularjswiki/content/en/fontawesome/fa-arrow-alt-circle-right.md

-## Change Arrow Alt Circle Right icon size
+## Change fa-arrow-alt-circle-right icon size
-To increase Arrow Alt Circle Right font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-arrow-alt-circle-right.
+To increase fa-arrow-alt-circle-right font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-arrow-alt-circle-right.

 Increase in icon size will be relative to their parent container.